 At any given time we had two to four dialogue options to choose from, each impacting how the rest of the scene played out, so there'll be loads of different ways to play the game.
 Most interestingly, the consequences of each choice weren't always immediately obvious, so players will still be surprised, and will likely be rewarded for paying close attention to other characters' behaviour.

-If we had one criticism of the dialogue, it's that it isn't always subtle, especially the sections dealing with anti-android sentiment from human characters.
-These tended to be a bit blunt and obvious - we hope the final game has more interesting things to say about the conflict between humans and artificial intelligences.
+If we had one criticism of the dialogue, it's that it isn't always subtle, especially the sections dealing with an anti-android sentiment from human characters.
+These tended to be a bit blunt and obvious - we hope the final game has more interesting things to say about the conflict between humans and artificial intelligence.

 Thankfully, the shaky dialogue is helped along by stunning graphics and facial animation - powered by real actors using motion capture - which make these some of the most realistic characters we've ever seen in games before and help deliver the emotional impact that will be absolutely essential to Detroit's success.